 Welcome to the Digital Literacies Toolkit.
-This interactive learning tool was designed and developed by eLanguages in Modern Languages at the University of Southampton with support from the university Student Centredness Fund.
+This interactive learning tool was designed by Julie Watson and developed by eLanguages in Modern Languages at the University of Southampton with support from the university Student Centredness Fund.
 The purpose of this set of learning resources is to help students:

 - explore the educational uses of Web 2.0 tools and services;